Dynamic Reflections: Probing Video Representations with Text Alignment: Video-Text Alignment and Data Dependence

 The fitted parameters are also highly informative: VideoMAEv2 ($S_{\infty} \approx 0.41$, $C_f = 0.15$, $C_c = 0.13$, $\alpha=0.75, \beta=1.30$) versus DINOv2 ($S_{\infty} \approx 0.37$, $C_f = 0.05$, $C_c = 0.13$, $\alpha=1.76, \beta=1.4$).
 Notably, the frame coefficient ($C_f$) for VideoMAEv2 is nearly triple that of DINOv2, while the caption coefficients ($C_c$) remain comparable, highlighting the video model's stronger ability to leverage temporal information from additional frames to improve alignment.

 This parametric analysis resembles compute-optimal scaling laws, such as those identified for pre-training, e.g., in \cite{hoffmann2022training}, which model the dependency of a loss function (e.g., Negative Log-Likelihood) on compute or data size.
 Whereas those laws are formulated in terms of a \textit{loss} metric (where lower is better), our metric is an alignment score (where higher is better), making our additive saturation model conceptually equivalent.
-The saturation score $S_{\infty}$ (e.g., $0.41$ for VideoMAEv2) can be interpreted as the base accuracy of an ideal alignment process, while the subtracted terms represent the respective error penalties incurred by the approximation of providing only a finite data at inference time.
+The saturation score $S_{\infty}$ (e.g., $0.41$ for VideoMAEv2) can be interpreted as the base accuracy of an ideal alignment process, while the subtracted terms are the respective error penalties incurred by having a finite approximation of the data at inference time.
+We provide additional justification for scaling laws in Appendix, Section~\ref{sec:scaling_theory}.

 We note that such predictive models for test-time scaling can be useful to design strategies for multi-modal data acquisition (e.g., when collecting multiple high-quality annotations of video data, which can be costly), as well as to compare the ability of different encoders to incorporate diverse data modalities.
 We include test-time scaling laws for other vision models in the Appendix, Section~\ref{sec:test_time_scaling_appendix}.